 Queensland Skills Gateway.

 Individuals and employers are free to choose their preferred RTO from this list.
 The subsidy is paid directly to the RTO as training is delivered and reported to the department.

 How can RTOs participate?

 RTOs must be pre-approved by the department as a pre-qualified supplier (PQS) to deliver training and assessment services.
 Read more on

 What level of subsidy is available?

-Training in vocational areas that align with critical industry skilling needs and government priorities will receive a higher government subsidy.
+Training in vocational areas that align with critical industry skills needs and government priorities will receive a higher government subsidy.

-A higher subsidy will also be paid to support participation by concessional students, such as disadvantaged learners, and those undertaking training in remote locations.
+A higher subsidy will also be paid to support participation by concessional students, such as disadvantaged learners, and those undertaking training in identified country and remote locations.

 The full list of subsidy levels for qualifications and skills sets available under the Higher Level Skills program are listed in the

 Does the individual need to contribute to the cost of training?